Templates

 Templates also support variables — placeholders that get filled in automatically or prompted when you create an entry from the template.

 The template captures the entry's current content, properties, icon, and cover image.
+The original entry becomes the first entry of the new template (its template_id is set to the new template).
 Changes to the original entry after saving don't affect the template.

 Creating Entries from Templates